HungryOrc/hungryorc.github.io/pages/java/java_file_io.md

 ```

 ## Read and write txt file with `Path`, starting with Java 7
 `Path` in Java represents either a file or a directory.
 Using `Path` to do the file I/O is more convenient than the previous way.
+You don't need to work with "streams" or "buffered" stuff, and you don't need to "close" anything after you are done.
 ```java
 import java.nio.file.Path;
 import java.nio.file.Paths;